 This Annual Report on Form 10-K, including the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," contains, and certain oral statements made by management from time to time, may contain, "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that are subject to safe harbors under the Securities Act and the Exchange Act.
 We base these forward-looking statements on our current expectations, estimates, forecasts and projections about future events and the industry in which we operate.
-Forward-looking statements are identified by words such as "believe," "anticipate," "expect," "intend," "plan," "will," "should," "would," "project," "may," variations of such words and other similar expressions.
+Forward-looking statements are identified by words such as "believe," "anticipate," "expect," "intend," "plan," "will," "should," "project," "may," variations of such words and other similar expressions.
 In addition, statements that refer to projections of financial items; anticipated growth; future growth and revenue; future economic conditions and performance; plans, objectives and strategies for future operations; and other characterizations of future events or circumstances, are forward-looking statements.
 Our actual results could differ materially from those discussed in, or implied by, these forward-looking statements.
-Factors that could cause actual results to differ from those implied by the forward-looking statements in this Annual Report on Form 10-K are described under the caption "Risk Factors" below, elsewhere in this Annual Report on Form 10-K and in our other filings with the SEC.
-Stockholders, potential investors, and other readers are urged to consider these factors in evaluating the forward-looking statements and cautioned not to place undue reliance on such forward-looking statements.
-The Company disclaims any obligation to publicly update such forward-looking statements to reflect subsequent events or circumstances.
+Factors' below, elsewhere in this Annual Report on Form 10-K are described under the caption "Risk Factors" below, elsewhere in this Annual Report on Form 10-K and in our other filings with the SEC.
+Stockholders, potential investors, and other readers are urged to consider these factors in evaluating the forward-looking statements to reflect subsequent events or circumstances.